King’s High Welcomes Our New Year 7s Remotely

 Comments from pupils have included: ‘thank you! this was AMAZING!’, ‘THANK YOU SO MUCH’, ‘I really enjoyed it’, ‘I am learning so much (Pepys project)’, ‘This is amazing – Learning to Learn.’

-If you are interested in finding our more about joining King’s High, please visit our school website or contact Mrs Gina Worrall, Head of Admissions: firstname.lastname@example.org.
+If you are interested in finding our more about joining King’s High, please visit our school website or contact our Admissions team: firstname.lastname@example.org.
 For a glimpse into the online world of King’s High and the Foundation schools, please visit our new community website: www.foundationathome.co.uk.

 Following Dr Seal’s session, Think like a Genius!
 Siobhan and Poppy presented their innovative ideas for windows and tables to the rest of the group.